onap/cps/docs/cps-path.rst

   - Only string and integer values are supported (boolean and float values are not supported).

 **Notes**
   - For performance reasons it does not make sense to query the list key leaf.
-If the key value is known it is beter to execute a get request with the complete xpath.
+If the key value is known it is better to execute a get request with the complete xpath.

 Get Any Descendant
 ------------------